climateaction-tech/grid-aware-software/when-does-carbon-aware-make-sense.md

 And for compute that’s more spontaneous?
 There’s some good demand-focused tweaks available here too.

 Our beneficial impact can be even greater if running compute can play a part in helping the grid to avoid ramp-ups/downs.
-Going up or down can inflate carbon emissions, as we explored earlier.
+Going up or down can inflate carbon emissions, as we explored in [what software engineers need to know about how the grid works](how-the-grid-works.md).
 Ramping down also typically involves curtailing electricity, which is essentially wasting electricity.
 Getting compute to make use of that, regardless of the carbon intensity at the time, is an approach worth working on.

 We think an alternative version of location-shifting, that factors in demand, could also be helpful.
 What if we first looked for grids that currently have low demand AND then sought those with a period of naturally high renewable electricity production?
 This contrasts to the current carbon-aware location-shifting approach that just looks at electricity carbon intensity.

 In our proposed way we might look for places with low demand, let’s say between 2am and 4am, with high winds in a grid that does a solid job of harnessing wind energy.
 If that grid were unable to make use of all that wind and had to curtail it, our compute could use it for something productive.

 The above has merit when happening at a relatively small scale.
 But if everyone does this at the same time?
 Then we *still* have the problem of creating demand spikes, one our core worries about the current approaches.

-So, let’s take the approach even further.
-Let’s get our compute jobs to interface with grids that need to use some electricity that would otherwise be curtailed, and get a handshake saying we can use it.
-If that grid can’t handle our needs we look for another that can.

-And if no grid meets our criteria? *We wait*.
-We wait until we find one that does.

-This implies a shift in mindset for those wanting the results of the compute, be it in a corporate or domestic setting.
-Waiting patiently until the conditions are right, rather than expecting results immediately.
-There’s a lot of compute that needs immediate response, like visiting a web page.
-But there’s also plenty that is not time sensitive, like complex algorithmic analysis for research.
+### A long-term vision

+So, let’s take the approach even further and imagine a long-term goal.
+Let’s make it standard that our compute jobs, and more specifically the data centres running these jobs, interface with grids and become part of the solution rather than the problem.
+These ideas fall into the realm of **demand management**, which we touch on in [what software engineers need to know about how the grid works](how-the-grid-works.md).

-By interacting with grid management systems, ideally in an automated, collaborative, and democratic way, we can identify times that assist with managing the grid, rather than placing additional burdens on it.
+By interacting with grid management systems, ideally in an automated, collaborative, and democratic way, we could identify times that assist with managing the grid, rather than placing additional burdens on it.
 Democratic here is key as well.

 This can’t just be the realm of the Big Tech players.
 We all need a chance to participate through open source standards and protocols.
 By doing so, we can actually prevent fossil fuels from being used, further reducing net emissions – a win/win across the board.
-We discuss these ideas further in way 3.
+We explore these ideas further in [addressing the elephant in the room](elephant-in-room.md).

 ### Way 2: Run compute on additive renewable energy

-> *TL;DR:* To be in any way effective, computing must target green energy sources that are in fact additive, and transparently address and mitigate the risks of perverse effects.

-> ## Quick reference – Additive renewable energy
+> #### TL;DR:
 >
+> To be in any way effective, computing must target green energy sources that are in fact additive, and transparently address and mitigate the risks of perverse effects.

+There are two common ways running compute on additive renewable energy can be achieved.

+> ### Quick reference – Additive renewable energy
+>
 > “Additive” or “additional” renewable electricity means your purchase is financing new renewable electricity that would otherwise not exist.
 Related is applying the principle of "<a href="https://www.electricitymaps.com/blog/what-is-additionality-and-emissionality">additionality</a>" to renewable energy generation, particularly in <a href="https://en.wikipedia.org/wiki/Carbon_emission_trading">carbon markets</a>.
 >
 > If your compute consume 50 terawatts of electricity and you pay for new solar panels that generate 50 terawatts of electricity, you achieve additionality.
 You can claim, in theory, that your compute is emissions neutral.
 In practice <a href="https://kvenkatm.medium.com/we-need-a-better-way-of-purchasing-and-accounting-for-renewable-electricity-34c0ee66070e">it’s less clear-cut</a>, but this is the general idea.
 >
 > Traditional carbon markets often sell ‘carbon credits’ based on already existing renewable electricity.
 In this scenario there is no additionality.
 You are merely claiming the existing renewable energy production as yours and giving responsibility for the existing dirty energy production to someone else.
 This is not reducing emissions at all.

-There are two common ways running compute on additive renewable energy can be achieved.

 #### Power Purchase Agreements (PPAs) and Renewable Energy Certificates (RECs)